This Practice Direction must be read in conjunction with the following Practice Directions:

 Preparation for the hearing

-3.42.
-The parties shall, not less than 7 days before the day fixed for the commencement of the hearing, exchange and file the following documents in accordance with Form CFI 11:
+3.34.
+Subject to any directions given by the Court, the parties will, not less than 14 days before the day fixed for the commencement of the hearing, exchange and file the following documents in accordance with Form CFI 11

-(a) a written summary of the evidence to be given by each witness that a party intends to call at the hearing;
+(a) a written summary of the evidence to be given by each witness that a party intends to call at the trial;

-(b) a copy of every document that the party will rely upon unless that document has previously been uploaded to the eCourts Platform; and
+(b) a copy of every document that the party will seek to put in evidence; and

 (a) has given written notice to the Court and the other party at least 7 days before the hearing date that the party will not attend; and

-3.51.
-Where interest is payable on a judgment debt and there is no agreed rate, it shall be at the rate of 5 per cent per annum from the date that judgment is given until payment.
+3.43.
+Where interest is payable on a judgment debt and there is no agreed rate, it shall be at the rate of 7 per cent from the date that judgment is given until payment.

 (a) had a good reason for not attending the hearing; and